jd28/rollnw/issues/smalls-module-ownership-and-profile-boundaries.md

 Concurrency:

 - profile registration and schema bootstrap run on the existing startup thread;
-- tool projections, RmlUi events, mutation commit, undo, and redo run on the existing client UI thread; and
+- native tool projections, RmlUi events, mutation commit, undo, and redo run on the existing client UI thread; and
 - this issue adds no shared mutable state, worker queue, or synchronization.

 Ownership and lifetime:

 - native components remain owned by the object component system;
-- profile table rows remain owned by the selected profile for the runtime lifetime;
+- native `Rules` arrays own profile resource fact rows for the loaded profile lifetime;
-- bridge and managed-list outputs are copied, contiguous value batches; and
+- native catalog and managed-list outputs are copied, contiguous value batches; and
 - undo actions own complete before/after rows and retain no SmallS arena or RmlUi pointers.